oaeproject/Hilary/README.md

 ```
 ~/oae$ git clone git://github.com/sakaiproject/Hilary.git
 ~/oae$ git clone git://github.com/sakaiproject/3akai-ux.git
-~/oae$ cd 3akai-ux
-~/oae/3akai-ux$ git checkout newframework
 ```

-**Note:** Currently you must use the **newframework branch** in the 3akai-ux repository, as master remains built for the Nakamura back-end.

 Please remember that filenames and directories that contain spaces can sometimes result in unstable side-effects.
 Please ensure all paths are space-free.